-- During the interview with the Respondent, they must have an advisor. - If they do not have an advisor, then one will be provided by CSN at no cost. - If CSN provides an advisor, then the advisor will not be an attorney (as stated in NSHE BOR Handbook, Title 4 - Chapter 8 - Section 13). - Before discussing the allegations/incident information, the Investigators inform the Respondent of the Grievance Process. - Investigators provide the Respondent with a Procedural Packet - The Procedural Packet is the same packet the Complainant received from the Title IX Coordinator - Investigators obtain incident information and applicable evidence - Witness information obtained (if applicable) - Evidence received from Respondent - Lastly, the Investigators will request from the respondent, a written response to the allegations.
+- During the interview with the Respondent, they must have an advisor. - If they do not have an advisor, then one will be provided by CSN at no cost. - If CSN provides an advisor, then the advisor will not be an attorney (as stated in NSHE BOR Handbook, Title 4 Chapter 8 Section 13). - Before discussing the allegations/incident information, the Investigators inform the Respondent of the Grievance Process. - Investigators provide the Respondent with a Procedural Packet. - The Procedural Packet is the same packet the Complainant received from the Title IX Coordinator. - Investigators obtain incident information and applicable evidence. - Witness information obtained (if applicable). - Evidence received from Respondent. - Lastly, the Investigators will request from the respondent, a written response to the allegations.
 The Respondent will have one (1) calendar week to submit their response.

-Witnesses interviewed and Evidence Collected
+Grievance Process Step 9 Witnesses interviewed and Evidence Collected

-- The Investigators will obtain statements from witnesses provided by the Complainant and Respondent and, when applicable, other relevant witnesses that were identified by the Investigators.
+- The Investigators will obtain statements from witnesses provided by the parties involved and, when applicable, other relevant witnesses that were identified by the Investigators.

 - Additionally, during this step, the investigators will be conducting a diligent search for additional evidence related to the complaint.

-- Evidence include, but not limited to, the following:
+- Evidence includes, but is not limited to, the following:

 - Emails

 - Texts

 - CSN Security Camera Footage

 - Photos

 - Etc.